 A complaint that this policy has been violated will be addressed through the university’s Equity Grievance Process.
 The Equity Grievance Process applies regardless of the status of the parties involved, who may be students, student organizations, faculty, administrators, or staff.
 Complaints made by non-members of the Colgate community against students, student organizations, faculty, administrators, or staff are also subject to the Equity Grievance Process.
 Conduct that occurs off-campus and not in connection with Colgate programs may violate this policy if the conduct creates a threatening or hostile environment on campus or within a Colgate program, or if the incident causes concern for safety or security of the Colgate’s campus.

-The director for EEO/AA serves as the ADA Coordinator and oversees implementation of Colgate’s Affirmative Action and Equal Opportunity procedures, disability compliance, and the university’s policy on nondiscrimination.
-The associate provost for equity and diversity serves as Title IX Coordinator and oversees implementation of the university’s policy on harassment as well as the Equity Grievance Process for responding to complaints of sexual harassment, sexual assault, or other forms of discriminatory and bias-related harassment.
+The associate provost for equity and diversity serves as Title IX coordinator and oversees implementation of the Equity Grievance Process for responding to complaints of sexual harassment, sexual assault, discrimination, discriminatory harassment and other violations of this policy.